leandersteiner/microservice-presentation/presentation/slides.md

 - Each service gets its own database (if it needs one)
 - Services will never reach into another services database
+- Number of database clusters should not explode

 ## Benefits